Slapparoo/ClassC/README.md

 i.e
 `?myVar = 10;` would become `int myVar = 10;`

-`=<varname>` constructors parameters, with type inferance
+`=<varname>` constructors parameters, with type inference

 `MyClass(=myVar);`

-creates a constructor which accepts a paramater of same type as myVar and set myVar to the value passed.
+creates a constructor which accepts a parameter of same type as myVar and set myVar to the value passed.

 **basic layout**